-I am a computer science doctoral student at Augusta University, School of Computer and Cyber Sciences, in Augusta Georgia, United States.
+I am a computer science doctoral student at Augusta University, in Augusta Georgia, in the United States.
 My advisor is Dr. Clément Aubert.
 You can find my CV here.

 Contact nrusch@augusta.edu